Contributors

 Chris Klassen

 Chris Klassen lives and writes in Toronto, Canada.
-After graduating from the University of Toronto with a degree in history and living for a year in France and England, he returned home and worked the majority of his career in print media.
-He is now living a semi-retired life, writing and looking for new ideas.
-His work has appeared in Short Circuit, Unlikely Stories, Across the Margin, Fleas on the Dog, Vagabond City, Dark Winter, Literally Stories and Ghost City Review.
+After graduating from the University of Toronto and living for a year in France and England, he returned home and worked the majority of his career in print media.
+He is now writing exclusively.
+His stories have been published in numerous journals including Unlikely Stories, Fleas on the Dog, Literally Stories, Vagabond City, Dark Winter, Ghost City Review, The Raven Review, The Coachella Review, Sortes Magazine, Amethyst Magazine, Toasted Cheese, and Mobius, among others.
+His first novel, entitled "An Individual", is available through Dark Winter Press.

 Christian Barragan